Here’s What To Do If Your Battery Life Sucks On iOS 11

 You *should* always update to the latest version of iOS, no matter what, because it’s important for your phone’s security.
 Each update includes security patches for bugs, and Apple publishes notes on which bugs it’s patched.
 Some hackers are known to target these bugs in older versions of the software, since they know not everyone quickly updates their OS.

-Here’s the TL;DR version: adjust settings so that your phone runs on Low Power Mode* settings all the time, instead of just when there’s 20% or less battery left.
+Here’s the tl;dr version: Adjust settings so that your phone runs on Low Power Mode* settings all the time, instead of just when there’s 20% or less battery left.

 *Low Power Mode dims your brightness, turns off “Hey Siri,” loads app content in the background, turns on “auto-lock” after 30 seconds, and disables some visual effects.
 A quick fix is having this mode (enabled in Settings > Battery) turned on at all times.

-Before we begin, here's a pro-tip.
+Before we begin, here's a pro tip.

 When you open the Settings app, you can swipe down in the middle of the screen to reveal a search bar to go directly to a settings page, instead of digging through menus.
 For example, instead of going to Settings > General > Accessibility > Reachability, you can just search for Reachability.